 A smart contract is a digital protocol that ensures that a contract is automatically executed when the agreed conditions are met.
 Smart contracts allow you to process transactions without requiring a third party to verify or enforce the agreement.
 Agreements are traceable and irreversible.

-How does it work?
+How does blockchain work?

-Why do we need it?
+Why do we need blockchain?

 Blockchain Application Example

 - Ethereum: the ledger that is widely known for the concept of smart contracts (programs running on the Ethereum Virtual Machine – EVM), adding functionality to transferring cryptocurrencies.